Marc-Edison-Vergeire/My_Portfolio/SOC Home Lab Projects/Virtual-SOC-Lab/README.md

 <p>I typed the  <b>ip a</b>  command to know what the IP address would be for the Wazuh dashboard.
 Alternatively, I typed  <b>ip addr</b>, which gave me the same result. </p>
 <p><img width="975" height="619" alt="image" src="https://github.com/user-attachments/assets/e022eab0-b583-46df-b0a5-bfc20fe56fb5" />
 </p>
-<p>Before I start running Wazuh, I entered several commands that needed to run it seamlessly, such as: </p>
+<p>Before I started running Wazuh, I entered several commands that needed to run it seamlessly, such as: </p>

     sudo  systemctl  stop  wazuh-dashboard  wazuh-manager  wazuh-index

-<p>After that, I start them back up one by one, waiting 10-15 seconds betIen each command;</p>
+<p>After that, I start them back up one by one, waiting 10-15 seconds between each command;</p>

     sudo  systemctl  start  wazuh-indexer
     sudo  systemctl  start  wazuh-manager